Sexism in Medical Profession

 Document 1

 In that situation, patients don’t mind the gender.
 Sexism plays a huge role in the medical field.
 When you ask a child to describe a nurse physical, for the most part, they are going to say “a girl with scrubs…”.
 This is because society has implanted this idea to child from the very beginning.
 I see it in a car, a comfortable house, and a fine family TV and books child.
 When the college students start making career selections, they are restricted by the social perceptions of gender.
 The experiences clash with the available job openings which are set against the jobs that are perceived as gender-based.
 For instance, the curriculum expects male students to be tough, restrictive, and competitive, play sports and become more sexually active.
+Therefore, when making their choices of career, they fear not to be perceived as female or be recognizes as exhibiting feminine qualities.

 Sign up to view the full document!